DylanMeeus/springboot_jwt_blog/_posts/2015-11-30-build-an-api-in-rust-with-jwt-authentication-using-nickelrs.markdown

 ...

-fn authenticator<'mw>(request: &mut Request, response: Response<'mw>, ) -> MiddlewareResult<'mw> {
+fn authenticator<'mw>(request: &mut Request, response: Response<'mw>, ) ->MiddlewareResult<'mw> {                                                                  '

   // Check if we are getting an OPTIONS request if request.origin.method.to_string() == "OPTIONS".to_string() {

-      // The middleware shouldn't be used for OPTIONS, so continue response.next_middleware()
+      // The middleware should not be used for OPTIONS, so continue response.next_middleware()

   } else {

-    // We don't want to apply the middleware to the login route if request.origin.uri.to_string() == "/login".to_string() {
+    // We do not want to apply the middleware to the login route if request.origin.uri.to_string() == "/login".to_string() {

         response.next_middleware()